sebastibe/dotfiles/README.md

 and then work in your virtual environments.

-For further integration with emacs, ropemacs is highly recommanded:
+For further integration with emacs, ropemacs is highly recommended:

     pip install rope ropemacs ropemode elpy